Sea Kayak Tours

 At Kayak Majik we want you to have the best paddlesport experience possible, which is why we don’t sell off-the-peg tours.
 We’ll take the time to learn about you and your previous experience.
 Please complete our booking form, telling us as much as you can about the adventure of your dreams.
 We’ll get right back to you.

-Half or Full Day Adventure Kayak Tours
+Day and Multi-day Adventure Tours

 A fantastic way to explore the coast